 Criteria and Performance Level Rationales Problem Solving Expert The student's strategy of scaling up unit fractions to evaluate who will travel around the earth first works to solve this task.
 The student adjusts this strategy for each of the 3 characters while utilizing this general process.
 The student correctly determines that it would take Peter Pan 1 hour 45 minutes, Aladdin 1 hour 36 minutes, and the Wicked Witch 1 hour 30 minutes to travel once around the world.
 The student also utilizes an alternative strategy of double number lines.
 Reasoning & Proof Expert The student demonstrates correct understanding of unit rates associated with ratios of fractions.
 The student provides a rigorous mathematical argument to justify his/her conclusion by using double number lines and calculations.
 Substantial mathematical evidence is developed by the student as he/she converts the distance traveled for Peter Pan and the Wicked Witch into a unit fraction, allowing a scaling up of the time required to complete a trip around the world.
 The student then converts fractional parts of an hour to minutes.
 Computations are accurate and support the solution given.
 Communication Expert The student uses an organized, coherent, and labeled response to communicate his/her approach.
 The student identifies the problem to be solved, explains the steps to the solution process, explicitly states the solution, and verifies the solution by explaining a second solution strategy.
 The student utilizes mathematical language and symbolic notation to clearly consolidate and communicate the mathematical ideas for solving this task.
 Connections Expert The student extends his/her solution to a related task, calculating the time it would take if each character took an equal leg of the trip around the world.
 The student provides significant mathematical justification for his/her conclusion that it would take 1 hour 37 minutes to complete a trip around the world.
 The student also converts time in fractional parts of an hour into minutes.
-Representation Expert who will make it around the world the first ?
-Reter pan: if he can get 2 around the world in 2 hour, then it will take him their and 45 min to get around the world.
-Because: if he can travel = oround the world in to of an hour, then he can travel if around the world in if of an hour (15 min).
-So now we need to do if of an hour (15 min).
-To because = whele Hour & 45min to get around the world (105min).
-Alladin: if he can getty around the world in 3 of an hour, then it will take him thour and 36 min to get around the world Because.
-If he can travel & around the world in z of an hour, we need to multiply z by 4 because he is only y around the world and he needs to get 4 around the world. so z hour 4 = 3 hour.
-3 of an hour Alladin Thour and 36 min to get around the world Wicked witch: if She can get of a around the World in z of an hour, then she can get around the world in 12 hours.
-Because: if she can get 2 around in z of an hour, she can get 7 around in z of an hour, she can get 7 around in z of an hour.
-Bo we need to do z xa because we want to get a around the world.
+Representation Expert The student constructs double number lines to extend his/her thinking to analyze the relationship between distance traveled and the time required to travel that distance.
+The double number lines verify the solution by showing the complete trip around the world and the time required.
+The data and labels shown are clear and accurate.
+The student uses a table to organize data on the connection extension of the problem.